Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 The three-tier system, in actual numbers

 Tier 2: Cancer, kidney, and chronic-disease referral hospitals.
 Bhaktapur Cancer Hospital, B.P.
 Koirala Memorial Cancer Hospital in Bharatpur, Human Organ Transplant Centre in Bhaktapur, the National Kidney Centre.
 These run on a hybrid model: heavy government subsidy plus patient charges that intentionally stay below private rates.
 Dialysis is free for life under a 2016 policy, with the Ministry reimbursing Rs 2,500 of the Rs 3,500-or-more-per-session cost charged by registered centres.
-The Bhaktapur Cancer Hospital's "Cancer Upachar Dan" project provides full free treatment or a Rs 5,000 subsidy to 200 destitute patients per year.
+Bhaktapur Cancer Hospital's "Cancer Upachar Dan" project provides full free treatment or a Rs 5,000 subsidy to 200 destitute patients per year.

 In 2026 the government decided to enforce a long-pending policy: all hospitals, public and private, must reserve 10 percent of total beds free of cost for indigent patients.
 Implementation is uneven, and rules around who qualifies are at the hospital's discretion, but this is now official policy.